acekreations/craig_xyz/source/index.md

 ## Welcome

-My name is Craig and I am a creator and engineer.
+My name is Craig and I an engineer and creator.

 ![](./images/profile.jpg)